 Q: Printing used to be free, why are you implementing print billing?

-For many years, printing was free for students, subsidized by the information technology fee.
+For many years, printing was free for students, subsidized by the Information Technology Fee.
 With the introduction of e-books and online materials, we have seen a surge in the monthly print volumes and cost.
-Monthly statistics and trending show that the top 1% of users account for as much as 20% of printing and related costs per month, costs that are burdened by all students.
+Monthly statistics and trending show that the top 1% of users account for as much as 20% of printing and associated costs per month, costs which are burdened by all students.
 Records show that some users consistently printed over 1,000 pages per month.
 In some cases, it was discovered that large documents were being printed and never retrieved from the printer.
-Top

-The information technology fee pays for nearly all academic technology used by students.
-Technology such as new computers in computer labs and audio/visual equipment would not be possible without the information technology fee as student tuition is not used for technology purchases.
-Printers, paper, and toner are also purchased from the information technology fee.
-The more resources that are spent on printing and related costs, reduces what can be used elsewhere to maintain the high level of technology our students are accustomed to.
+The Information Technology Fee pays for nearly all academic technology used by students.
+Technology such as new computers in computer labs and audio/visual equipment would not be possible without the Information Technology Fee since student tuition is not used for student technology purchases.
+Printers, paper, and toner are also purchased from the Information Technology Fee.
+The more resources which are spent on printing and related costs, reduces what can be used elsewhere to maintain the high level of technology our students are accustomed to.
 Print billing is designed to reduce the disproportionate number of pages that are being consumed by a small number of students.
-Top

-Mont Alto's Student Government Association (SGA) of Penn State Mont Alto was presented with the question of how many free pages to allocate on a per semester basis.
+The Student Government Association (SGA) of Penn State Mont Alto was presented with the question of how many free pages to allocate on a per semester basis.
 The number of free pages chosen was 250.
-Prior to the introduction of print billing and the 250 free page limit, statistics showed that over 80% of students printed 250 pages or less per semester.
-Top
+Prior to the introduction of print billing and the 250 free page limit, statistics showed that over 80% of students printed less than 250 pages per semester.